Keyclic/docs-en/reports.rst

     GET /reports/{report}/operations

-**Creation and modification of an intervention**
+**Creation and modification of an operation**

-An admin creates an intervention on a report with this request :
+An admin creates an operation on a report with this request :

 .. code-block:: bash